 Our Chapter participated in welcoming the new students to our School by describing Rho Chi in a student organization video that was presented to the incoming students and by participating in orientation, during a session that allowed students to understand the principles of each organization.
 By orienting students to Rho Chi, we emphasized and instilled the desire to pursue intellectual excellence in order to achieve membership.

+Creating New Programs

 Tutoring Review Sessions (new initiative)